Emmanuel-Essiet/alx-low_level_programming/0x00-hello_world/README.md

-creates a script that runs a C file
+write a script that creates a C file bit does not link